-16.01 Worker's Compensation Board (WCB) coverage will be provided by the Employer for all Permanent Employees.
+16.01 Workers Compensation Board (WCB) coverage will be provided by the Employer for all Permanent Employees.

 All Permanent Employees who are incapacitated and unable to work as a result of an accident sustained while on duty in the service of the Municipality of Crowsnest Pass, within the meaning of the Workers' Compensation Act, shall receive their basic rate of pay, providing they assign over to the Employer, on proper forms, the monies due to them from WCB for the time lost due to the accident.
-A deduction of one tenth (1/10) day shall be charged against sick leave credits for each day an Employee is off work due to an accident within the Workers' Compensation Act.
-An Employee shall only receive their basic pay to the extent that sick leave credits can be deducted from the Employee's sick bank.
+A deduction of one-tenth (1/10) day shall be charged against sick leave credits for each day an Employee is off work due to an accident within the Workers' Compensation Act.
+An Employee shall only receive ten percent (10%) from the sick bank to the extent that sick leave credits can be deducted from the Employee's sick bank.
+The Employer will cease paying the Employee after two (2) years from the date of the compensable injury.

-The Employer's share of benefits (i.e. LAPP, Dental, AHC, EHC, etc.), premiums shall cease to be paid after the expiration of two (2) years from the date of the compensable injury.
-If the injury recurs within four (4) months of the Employee's return to work the time off will accrue against the initial time off for the purposes of calculating the one (1) year period during which the one hundred percent (100%) of wages is provided.
+The Employer's share of benefits (i.e., LAPP, Dental, AHC, EHC, etc.), premiums shall cease to be paid after the expiration of two (2) years from the date of the compensable injury.
+If the injury recurs within four (4) months of the Employee's return to work the time off will accrue against the initial time off for the purposes of calculating the two (2) year period during which the one hundred percent (100%) of wages is provided.